 Your laptop’s display serves as a window for all of this content, yet cheap laptops offer the worst displays among all modern consumer electronic devices.
 The resolution usually will be 1,366 x 768, which is less than some modern tablets with much smaller displays.
 Contrast and viewing angles suffer as well.

 You can do better only by spending more.
 Some cheap laptops offer a better display as an upgrade, but only premium laptops commonly come with high-quality displays as standard equipment.
 1080p should be considered the minimum standard of acceptable quality.

 Some laptops go a step further, offering 1440p or even 4K.
 While I don’t think that’s essential, the improvement in image quality is noticeable, and can make the use of small windows and fine fonts more manageable.

 It’s also a good idea to buy a laptop with an IPS or “In-Plane Switching” panel.
 You might need to do some digging to discover if this is the case, but it’s well worth the effort.
 This type of screen offers broad viewing angles and (usually) better color then the less expensive TN or “Twisted Nematic” type.

 Good on the go

 We’ve recorded this story time and time again.
 Almost every laptop we’ve received that seemed to be a great hardware value has achieved this goal by axing the battery.
-We rarely find a laptop under $600 that offers more than five hours of real-world battery life, and some will struggle to last a minute beyond four.
+We rarely find a laptop under $600 that offers more than six hours of real-world battery life.

 Spending for solid state